hvpham-yorku/project-meetmerge/doc/sprint1/sprint1.md

 **Dates**: 2025-03-9, 2025-03-16, 2025-03-18, 2025-03-20
 **Sprint Duration**: 2 Weeks
 **Sprint Goal**:
-Deliver core functionality for **MeetMerge**, focusing on Google Calendar, Outlook, Calendly integration, ensuring users can input their scheduling links and fetch availability.
+Deliver core functionality for **MeetMerge**, focusing on Google Calendar, Outlook, and Calendly integration, ensuring users can input their scheduling links and fetch availability.

 ---